Many advisers use the Advice to Client process to manage the advice process in their business.

 Now, you are able to change/amend details without affecting the ‘Current Scenario’;; using the new scenario, you are able to put together a recommendation for the client to consider, you can also compare their ‘Current’ position to the new ‘Proposed/Recommended’ position.

-4. Click the mceclip16.png button to the right of ‘Withdrawals’ to reveal the edit cells.
+Click the button to the right of ‘Withdrawals’ to reveal the edit cells.

 NOTE: Every facility, assets or liabilities, can be increased or decreased by using the expand icon and entering the appropriate amount to the SOP or EOP.
 To reduce in full remember to use opening value at SOP and closing value for EOP.